Circadian Rhythm Alteration with Propranolol

 Beta blocker subtypes

-Cardioselective beta blockers mainly work on the heart by blocking beta-1 receptors, which helps lower heart rate and blood pressure.
-Because they focus more on the heart, they don’t affect the lungs as much, making them safer for people with breathing problems like asthma or COPD.
+Cardioselective beta blockers act mainly on the heart, blocking beta-1 receptors to lower heart rate and blood pressure.
+Because they mostly leave the lungs alone, they’re safer for people with asthma or COPD.

-Non-selective beta blockers block both beta-1 and beta-2 receptors.
-Since beta-2 receptors are found in the lungs, blood vessels, and muscles, these drugs can affect more than just the heart.
-This can cause side effects like tightening of the airways, making them less safe for people with asthma or COPD.
+Non-selective beta blockers block beta-1 and beta-2 both.
+Beta-2 receptors live in the lungs, blood vessels, and muscles, so these drugs reach well beyond the heart; that’s also why they can tighten the airways, and why they’re riskier for anyone with asthma or COPD.

 Propranolol specifics